-- d.
-In tournament play, all protests must be settled before any play can be resumed as a suspended game except protests concerning player eligibility.
-If a player eligibility protest is lodged during tournament play and cannot be resolved at the time of the protest, the game shall be completed.
-If the eligibility question cannot be resolved until the tournament is completed and it is subsequently found that the involved player or players are ineligible, the team shall be placed last in the tournament standings and the standings shall be adjusted accordingly. - e.
-In tournament play, when an ineligible player is discovered during the game, the offending team loses the game, is ejected from the tournament, placed last in the standings and forfeits all awards, sponsor travel money and berths that would have been awarded at that tournament.
-If this ineligible player is discovered after the completion of the game (but during the tournament) the game shall stand as played.
-However the offending team is ejected from the tournament and assumes the same penalties as above. - f.
-If a bat is protested as being altered during a game, the suspected offending player may: - i.
-Allow the Director to inspect the bat and reach an initial conclusion on whether or not the bat may be altered.
-If, after making an inspection, the Director in his discretion decides that the bat may be altered, the suspected offending owner and/or user may: - 1.
-Allow the Director to send the bat to the GSL Altered Bat Committee and/or the manufacturer of the bat for a determination to find out if the bat has been altered.
-NOTE: During the time of the examination of the bat, the GSL, in the discretion of the Altered Bat Committee, may suspend the suspected offending player pending the decision.
-If the manufacturer of the bat or the Altered Bat Committee determines the bat has been altered, the Altered Bat Committee may suspend a first time offender for up to two years from GSL play.
-For a second time offender, a suspension may be up to lifetime. - 2.
-Accept a one-year (up to lifetime for a second time offender) suspension from GSL play with no right of appeal.
+6. If a bat is protested as being altered during a game, the suspected offending player may:

+1. Allow the Director to inspect the bat and reach an initial conclusion on whether or not the bat may be altered.
+If, after making an inspection, the Director in his discretion decides that the bat may be altered, the suspected offending owner and/or user will be subject to Rule 7, Sec.
+2. B. and may:

+- a.
+Allow the Director to send the bat to the USSSA Altered Bat Committee and/or the manufacturer of the bat for a determination to find out if the bat has been altered.
+NOTE: During the time of the examination of the bat, the USSSA, in the discretion of the Altered Bat Committee, may suspend the suspected offending player pending the decision.
+If the manufacturer of the bat or the Altered Bat Committee determines the bat has been altered, the Altered Bat Committee may suspend a first time offender for up to two years from USSSA play.
+For a second time offender, a suspension may be up to lifetime. - b.
+Accept a two year (up to lifetime for a second time offender) suspension from USSSA play with no right of appeal.

-- 3. Withhold the bat from inspection and accept a one-year (up to lifetime for a second time offender) suspension from GSL play with no right of appeal. - g.
-Any rule protests must be made before the next legal pitch, intentional walk, illegal pitcher action, or before all fielders have left fair territory. - B. In the absence of a League Rule fixing a time limit, protests that arise, other than during the playing of the game must be filed within a reasonable time.
-Forty-eight hours from the end of a game is suggested as maximum time limit for filing a written protest. - a.
-A formal protest should contain the following information: - i.
-The date, time and place of the game. - ii.
-Names of the umpires and scorekeeper. - iii.
-The rule and section of the Official Rules, or local league rules adopted general rules under which the protest is being filed. - iv.
-The decision and/or conditions surrounding the cause for the protest. - v.
-All essential facts involved in the matter of the protest. - b.
-The decision made on a protested game may result in: - i.
-The protest is found invalid and game's score stands as played. - ii.
-Protest allowed, game resumed at point of protest, as a suspended game. - iii.
-Protest allowed, game forfeited in favor of the team not at fault. - C. Highly technical protests and those, which could, or did not have any effect on the playing of the game, or the final results, should be discouraged or disallowed. - Sec.
-13. All GSL league and tournament play will institute a profanity rule: - A. A player, coach, or other team member may not shout profanity, regardless of whether the profanity is directed toward an umpire or other game official, a member of the opposing team, a member of his/her own team - or even towards the player himself/herself. - B. Any excessive shouting of profanity by a player, coach or other team member results in an immediate ejection of that player, coach or other team member.
-Additionally, the umpire(s) may eject any player, coach or other team member immediately - prior to any team warning - if the umpire deems the use of profanity to be of a severe nature.
-The umpire shall be the sole judge as to the severity of profanity for purposes of penalization and ejection. - C. Immediate ejection for any use of the "F" word or "G.D.".
+2. Withhold the bat from inspection and accept a two year (up to lifetime for a second time offender) suspension from USSSA play with no right of appeal.

+7. Any rule protests must be made before the next legal pitch, intentional walk, illegal pitcher action, or before all fielders have left fair territory.

+B. In the absence of a league rule fixing a time limit, protests that arise, other than during the playing of the game must be filed within a reasonable time.
+Fortyeight hours from the end of a game is suggested as maximum time limit for filing a written protest.

+- 1. A formal protest should contain the following information:

+- a.
+The date, time and place of the game.

+- b.
+Names of the umpires and scorekeeper.

+c.
+The rule and section of the Official Rules, or local league rules, or adopted general rules under which the protest is being filed.

+d.
+The decision and/or conditions surrounding the cause for the protest.

+e.
+All essential facts involved in the matter of the protest.

+- 2. The decision made on a protested game may result in: - a.
+The protest is found invalid and game's score stands as played.

+b.
+Protest allowed, game resumed at point of protest, as a suspended game.

+c.
+Protest allowed, game forfeited in favor of the team not at fault.

+C. Highly technical protests and those which could, or did not have any effect on the playing of the game, or the final results, should be discouraged or disallowed.